govau/notify-client-java/DOCUMENTATION.md

 ### Error codes

-If the request is not successful, the client will raise an `HTTPError`:
+If the request is not successful, the client will raise a `NotificationClientException`:

 |`httpResult`|`message`|How to fix|
 |:---|:---|:---|